WohlSoft/Moondust-Devkit-Help/EditLevel/Items.md

 />

 This blocks can be resized.
 Unlike standard blocks, these blocks displaying in the low background layer and displaying always under BGO (but some BGO in the exception can be shown under sizable blocks).

 To start resizing, you should open the "Resize" context menu item and you will see a blue rectangle which a "sizer".
 Move corner dots or sides to define new size of block.
 When you done resizing press the ENTER key to accept new size, and then block will have a new size.
 If you will press the ESC key you will cancel resizing and block will keep current it's size.

 <p class="tip">
-    Note: If you wish to get more features of resizer box (green net which defined new size of section), click inside of them by right mouse button.
+    Note: If you wish to get more features of resize box (green net which defined new size of section), click inside of them by right mouse button.
 </p>

 The context menu has actions: